St Pierre, Monmouthshire: History

 The manor of St Pierre was originally part of the parish of Runston, now a deserted village whose only standing remains are Runston Chapel, and was later amalgamated for civil purposes with the neighbouring parish of Mathern.
 It is uncertain whether the name originates from a Welsh family, Pŷr, or is of Norman origin.

 Around 1380, St Pierre was owned by Sir David ap Philip, who served under King Henry V in France, and the name of his son, Lewis, was later adopted by his family and descendants as their surname.
 The estate continued in the ownership of the Lewis family until 1924, although they had moved out of the mansion to the neighbouring Moynes Court in the late 19th century.
 The last member of the family to own the estate was Air Commodore Freke William Wiseman-Clark, who died without issue in 1908.
 Thomas Lewis, Esq., married the daughter of Sir Richard Levett, Lord Mayor of London, and other Lewis family members also made propitious marriages.
 Several members of the family became High Sheriffs of Monmouthshire.
 Others became Members of Parliament, including Thomas Lewis who was MP for Monmouth, Newport and Usk between 1713 and 1752.
 His family took over and developed the "New Passage" ferry service across the Severn from Black Rock, in competition with the "Old Passage" service run from Beachley by the Duke of Beaufort.
 In 1925, the mansion and deer park were sold to Daniel Lysaght.

 The former manor house includes an important 16th-century gatehouse which is a Grade II* listed building, but the remainder of the building was largely built in the 19th century.
 Major extensions have been added since the house became a hotel in the 1960s.
+A hotelier from nearby Tintern, whose ruined Abbey was immortalized by the poetic genius of William Wordsworth, realized the potential for creating what was to become Britain’s first American-style golf and country club, complete with swimming pool, restaurants, bars and bedrooms in what were once the stables.

-It was bought by Tintern Abbey Hotels in 1961, and a golf course (now "the Old Course") was opened in 1962 with a second course in 1975.
+Bill Graham was driving home from golf at nearby Newport Golf Club when a bank manager friend suggested he buy St. Pierre, which was uninhabited for the first time since the 1400s, and build a golf course and country club.
+That was on a Friday evening.
+Go-ahead Graham inspected the premises the following Monday and bought them on Thursday of that same week.
+That was in 1960 and the first annual golf subscription was the equivalent of $10—a far cry from the Crown Jewels.
+A golf course (now "the Old Course") was opened in 1962 with a second course in 1975.